PSebesta/100-Days-Of-Code/Log.md

 Today progress: I have completed the 5th day project.
 Today I learned about loops and range functions the basic concepts were not to bad to learn but, just like yesterday when I said we are barley scratching the surface of what you can do with them.
 Over it was fun and I enjoyed all the coding in this block.

 My day two final project code can be found here [day_005](https://github.com/PSebesta/100-Days-Of-Code/blob/main/Projects/Day%20005/Password%20generator.py)

+### Day 6: January 20, 2023

+Today progress: I have completed the 6th day training and project.
+This day you dont use the traditional IDE and you use the reborgs world game.
+It was actually a lot of fun and there are more games than angela goes over in the training.
+The final project was challenging but very simple from the coding side of it (not al ot of code to use)

+My day two final project code can be found here [day_006](https://github.com/PSebesta/100-Days-Of-Code/blob/main/Projects/Day%20005/Password%20generator.py)